Rancho Las Mariposas: Land claims

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Las Mariposas was filed with the U.S. Board of Land Commissioners in 1852, who confirmed Frémon's title, according to the survey, which he, himself, had made.
 On appeal to the U. S. District Court, the decision of the Board was reversed and Frémont's lawyers immediately appealed the case to the U.S. Supreme Court.
 In December 1854, the U. S. Supreme Court remanded his case back to the District Court, declaring the claim valid and ordering an official survey, and the grant was patented to John C. Frémont in 1856.

 In 1857, Frémont leased the Mount Ophir section of his grant to Biddle Boggs.
 However, the Merced Mining Co. occupied the property and operated a gold mine.
 Merced Mining Co. maintained that the official survey had been made in a clandestine manner and that Frémont had no title to the minerals, as his grant was for grazing and agricultural purposes only.
 Lengthy litigations in the face of hostile public sentiment piled up court costs and lawyer fees.
 In 1858, the California Supreme Court ruled in favor of the Merced Mining Co.
 A rehearing was granted and in 1859 the California Supreme Court reversed itself, and ruled in favor of Biddle Boggs and Frémont.
 The other claimants lost many valuable holdings.
 In the summer of 1858 a group of armed men seized the Pine Tree Mine, but after five days of armed confrontation with Frémont’s men, they were ordered out by the governor.

 After the dissolution of Halleck, Peachy & Billings, Trenor W. Park worked on Frémont's legal and financial problems.

 Mariposa Company + Frederick Law Olmsted

 In January 1863, Fremont, then a Major-General in the Union Army, sold Rancho Las Mariposas with its mines and infrastructure to Morris Ketchum, a New York City banker, who formed a public corporation, the Mariposa Company, and sold stock.
 In 1863, Frederick Law Olmsted, later the renowned American landscape architect, came from New York to Rancho Mariposa as superintendent for the Mariposa Company.
 Olmsted was not a mining expert.
 Investments were made in stamp mills, tunnels, shafts, and the other infrastructure related to the mining towns.
 By 1865, the Mariposa Company was bankrupt, Olmsted returned to New York, and the land and mines were sold at a sheriff's sale.

-The Mariposa Grant changed hands several more times over the years.
-In 1898, the Mariposa Commercial and Mining Company purchased it for roughly $1.5 million, then sold it to the W. J. Morgan Company of San Francisco in 1917.
+In 1898, the Mariposa Commercial and Mining Company purchased it for roughly $1.5 million.